 | JustHTML | 1743/1743 | 100% | Full spec compliance |

 These numbers come from a strict tree comparison against the expected output in the html5lib-tests tree-construction fixtures (excluding #script-on / #script-off cases).
-They will not match the html5lib project’s own reported totals, because html5lib runs the suite in multiple configurations and also has its own skip/xfail lists.
+Unsupported parser capabilities count as failures for this compliance table.
+The numbers will not match the html5lib project’s own reported totals, because html5lib runs the suite in multiple configurations and also has its own skip/xfail lists.

 We run the complete html5lib test suite on every commit: